JarvyJ/pislide-os/README.md

 - Due to how the OS is setup, it is _generally safe_ to unplug the Pi after PiSlide OS has started
   - Ideally it would be powered off with the `shutdown` command, but there is currently no easy way to issue the command (network access should allow for it, or adding support for a shutdown button, but neither are currently implemented)
 - The image viewer we use will automatically resize images based on the screen resolution.
 These are stored in `_cache` in `PHOTOS`.
 This directory gets cleared on every boot, so you shouldn't have to worry about it!

+## Community
+Honestly I would love to see/hear about how folks use this.
+Feel free to post in our [GitHub Discussions](https://github.com/JarvyJ/pislide-os/discussions) section.
+Also for any features suggestions or questions!